What is the UV index?

-The different classes of UV index and their effect on sunburn are summarised in the table below.
+The UV Index is a number describing the effect of the intensity of the solar radiation on the unprotected skin.
+The different classes of the UV index and their effect on sunburn are summarised in the table below.